thinkloop/memoizerific/README.md

 Made for the browser and nodejs.

-Memoization is the process of caching function results, so that they can be returned cheaply without re-running the function when it is called again with the same arguments.
+Memoization is the process of caching function results, so that they can be returned cheaply without re-execution, if the function is called again with the same arguments.
 This is especially useful with the rise of [redux-philosophy](https://github.com/rackt/redux), and the push to calculate derived data on the fly to maintain minimal state.